 By the end of this module, the student will be able to:

 - Understand the emergent nature of Abdominal Aortic Aneurysms (AAA)

 - Understand the challenge of diagnosing AAA

 - Appreciate the anatomy of the abdominal aorta

-- Learn the bedside ultrasound technique to evaluate the aorta
+- Learn the point-of-care ultrasound (POCUS) technique to evaluate the aorta

-- Understand the challenges and limitations of ultrasound
+- Understand the challenges and limitations of POCUS

 - Appreciate the appropriate ED population at risk for AAA